-Firstly, I am pleased to announce that in 2022, the Company recorded a total revenue of approximately RMB359.1 million, representing an increase of approximately 6.3% as compared to that of 2021, of which the revenue from our online advertising services business was approximately RMB181.7 million, representing a decrease of approximately 10.9% as compared to that of 2021, the revenue from our online game platforms was approximately RMB173.4 million, representing an increase of approximately 52.5% as compared to that of 2021, the revenue from our operation of exclusive licensed online game business was approximately RMB3.8 million, representing a decrease of approximately 80.6% as compared to that of 2021 and the revenue from our electronic devices sales business was approximately RMB0.2 million, representing a decrease of approximately 72.6% as compared to that of 2021.
-Our net profit attributable to parent increased by approximately 9.9% to RMB60.5 million as compared to that of 2021.
+On behalf of the Board, I present the annual report of the Company and its subsidiaries for the year ended 31 December 2023 (the "Reporting Period").
+Firstly, I am pleased to announce that in 2023, the Company recorded a total revenue of approximately RMB790.5 million, representing an increase of over 100.0% as compared to that of 2022, of which the revenue from our online advertising services business was approximately RMB206.2 million, representing an increase of approximately 13.5% as compared to that of 2022, the revenue from our online game platforms was approximately RMB86.3 million, representing a decrease of approximately 50.2% as compared to that of 2022, the revenue from our operation of exclusive licensed online game business was approximately RMB497.7 million, representing an increase of over 100.0% as compared to that of 2022 and the revenue from our electronic devices sales business was approximately RMB0.2 million, representing an increase of approximately 29.5% to RMB42.6 million as compared to that of 2022.